Mariano Melgarejo: Downfall

 Alarmed, Melgarejo attacked Potosí and crushed the revolt through a series of massacres and cruelties, but soon he learned that, taking advantage of his absence, La Paz, Cochabamba, and other major cities had also joined in a general uprising.
 Melgarejo gathered his troops and marched on La Paz, but soon his men began to desert en masse.
-Especially after getting rid of some his most loyal and important men, like José María Calderón, Melgarejo weakened himself to a great extent.
-Finally, on January 15, 1871, his battered army was completely defeated by the Commander of the Army, General Agustín Morales.
+Finally, on January 15, 1871, his battered army, under the command of José María Calderón, was completely defeated by the Commander of the Army, General Agustín Morales.

 Author Moisés Alcázar describes the jubilant sentiment of the Bolivian people after Melgarejo's overthrow: Melgarejo's star had definitively died out.
 Bolivia jubilantly celebrated its liberation, taking in happily the awakening from a terrible nightmare, determined to return to normality, and to reverse the values invested in the dark and mournful times [of Melgarejo's regime] because the world has to regain its balance.
 In the history of humanity, power is nothing more than frequent alternative.
 Life is stronger than despotism and errors, and sometimes, gently or painfully, order and progress are restored, without which the existence of peoples would be impossible.
 Because good is imperative for superior souls, dignifying the human species.
 The malignant ends by being irretrievably defeated and devastated, although the brutality is supported by force, which is also transitory and variable.
 And there will be jubilant mornings like that of January 15, 1871, as there will be Melgarejos and crime and barbarism blocks, although only for a short time, the sun of Liberty.
 Melgarejo was abandoned to his fate and, lacking troops and allies, had to flee to Chile.
 Almost in misery, Melgarejo learned in Chile that Juana Sánchez and her family had fled to Lima with part of their wealth.
 The ousted dictator managed to borrow money and went to Lima in search of his former partner.
 However, Juana Sánchez refused to receive the bankrupt Melgarejo at her residence, who spent days in front of the building crying out to be admitted by his former concubine.
 Finally, Melgarejo was shot dead on November 23 of the same year in front of Juana's house, at the hands of the man he had pardoned, Juana's brother, Aurelio Sánchez.